 Greenhouse gas emissions

-In Switzerland, the overall impact of human activities on the climate is, to a very large extent, determined by the quantities of carbon dioxide emitted in response to energy needs.
-At present, transport is the most significant source of CO2 emissions, followed by buildings and industry.
-Agriculture is the main source of nitrous oxide and methane emissions.
+In Switzerland, the overall impact of human activities on the climate is, to a very large extent, determined by the quantities of carbon dioxide (CO2) emitted in response to energy needs.
+At present, transport is the most significant source of CO2 emissions in Switzerland, followed by buildings and industry.
+Agriculture is the main source of nitrous oxide (N2O) and methane (CH4) emissions.

 The CO2 Act introduced several measures intended to reduce emissions in the various sectors, including an increase in the CO2 levy on thermal fuels combined with an increase in contributions to the federal Buildings Programme, emission regulations for new vehicles, the Emission Trading Scheme for energy-intensive industries and an obligation for importers to compensate for some of the CO2 emissions attributable to motor fuels.

-Under the Climate Convention (UNFCCC) and the Kyoto Protocol, the greenhouse gas emissions of all industrialised countries are calculated in accordance with detailed guidelines.
+Under the Climate Convention (UNFCCC) and the Paris Agreement, the greenhouse gas emissions of all industrialised countries are calculated in accordance with detailed guidelines.
 Expert panels review compliance with the guidelines.
 The UNFCCC greenhouse gas inventories are used by a number of international organisations (e.g., by the European Environment Agency EEA, the Organisation for Economic Co-operation and Development OECD, and the Commission on Sustainable Development CSD).